SophiaGluskie/Code-Prototype-Project-Sophia-Gluskie/README.md

 **Project Introduction & General Information:**

 This Git Repository contains all the files necessary to view my code prototype project.
-My project was created using Processing and consists of two animated visual artworks titled ‘Shifting Sand’ (artwork 1) and ‘Infinite Current’ (artwork 2) that draw inspiration from the movements and patterns of the sand and ocean currents.
+My project was created using Processing, written in Python, and consists of two animated visual artworks titled ‘Shifting Sand’ (artwork 1) and ‘Infinite Current’ (artwork 2) that draw inspiration from the movements and patterns of the sand and ocean currents.

 To create my artworks, I used a background image that I took myself on my iPhone 15, that was then overlayed my written code elements on top.